Red Fox Feral Fox

 Photo: Red fox habitat and distribution map

-Foxes live in the northern hemisphere, including Europe, temperate Asia, northern Africa, and North America.
-Since 1855, they have also inhabited Australia.
-Red foxes have adapted to many different habitats, ranging from deserts, arid areas, alpine regions, farmland, and even suburbia.
+The red fox's natural habitat is in the northern hemisphere, including Europe, temperate Asia, northern Africa, and North America.
+Since 1855, red foxes have also inhabited Australia where they have adapted to many different Australian habitats, ranging from deserts to arid areas to alpine regions to farmland and even suburbia.
 They are widely distributed, except in the wet tropics.

-Foxes have well-defined home ranges that vary in size from 2 to 5 sq kilometres depending on the type of habitat, the population density of foxes, and the availability of food.
-They scent-mark their territory with urine, scats (droppings), and secretions from their anal glands.
-Foxes defend their home ranges with aggressive and non-aggressive posturing and vocal communications.
+Foxes have defined home ranges that can vary in size from 2 to 5 square kilometres, depending on the type of habitat, fox population density, and the availability of food.
+They mark their territory with urine, scats (droppings), and secretions from their anal glands.
+Foxes defend their territories with both aggressive and non-aggressive gestures and vocalizations.

-During the day, it rests hidden in a tree or log hollow, in abandoned rabbit burrows, or in dense undergrowth.
+During the day, a red fox rests hidden away in a tree or log hollow, in abandoned rabbit burrows, or in dense undergrowth.
 It may have several such resting places throughout its home range.

 Fox pouncing on its prey